AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Resources/Resources.md.txt

 # Resources

-Project Header
+**Project** Header
-At the top of the file containing your program's main() method, place an `external' block comment containing the following content.
+Place this at the top of the main Class file containing your program's main() method, place an `external' block comment containing the following content.

 ```java
 /*=============================================================================